AppBakerZ/menu-card/src/README.txt

 == Description ==

-Menu Card can manage multiple menus using shortcode. you can also categorized menu by category and can set price also you can toggle link option.
+Menu Card can manage multiple menus using shortcode. you can also categorised menu by category and can set price also you can toggle link option.

 = How To Use =